Reference

 piicrawler Launch interactive TUI

-piicrawler [scan] <path> [--workers <n>] [--out <file>] [--format jsonl|csv] [--progress tui|plain|none] [--quiet] [--no-ocr] Scan a file or directory
+piicrawler [scan] <path>... [--workers <n>] [--out <file>] [--format jsonl|csv] [--progress tui|plain|none] [--quiet] [--no-ocr] Scan files or directories

 piicrawler serve [port] Start web UI (default port 3001)